Isotypical components of the homology of ICIS and images of deformations of map germs: Multiple point spaces and strongly contractible germs

-In this theorem, $AH$ denotes the alternating homology, i.e., the homology of the alternating part of the chain complex.
-However, when we do not have torsion, we can compute the homology and, only then, consider the alternating part to have something isomorphic to $AH$ (by \cite[Proposition 10.1]{Mond2020}, see also \cite[Theorem 2.1.2]{Goryunov1995}).
-This alternating part of the homology is sometimes denoted as $H^\Alt$.
+In this theorem, $AH$ denotes the alternating homology, i.e., the homology of the alternating part of the chain complex: chains so that $\sigma$ acts by $\sgn(\sigma)$.
+However, when $H_q$ does not have torsion, we can compute the homology and, only then, consider the alternating part (its \textsl{isotypical component}), which is isomorphic to $AH_q$ by \cite[Proposition 10.1]{Mond2020} (cf. \cite[Theorem 2.1.2]{Goryunov1995}).
+This alternating part of the homology is usually denoted as $H^\Alt$.
 A modern and detailed account of these aspects, multiple point spaces and of the \textsc{icss} can be found in the author's thesis, \cite[Chapter 2]{Robertothesis}.

-Obtaining $AH$, or $H^\Alt$, is very difficult in general, so one would wish to be able to work only with the usual Betti numbers of the multiple point spaces as they have some good properties in some cases, such as being \textsc{icis} (see \cref{thm: Marar-Mond crit} below).
-In other words, we would like to work with the whole homology of the multiple point spaces.
-This is not possible: it is easy to see that computing the Betti numbers of the whole homology of these spaces is not enough to determine the rank of the alternating part (e.g., \cref{ex: esfera con accion}).
-This is where the previous \cref{sec: action general} is applied.
+Obtaining $AH$, or $H^\Alt$, is very difficult in general because one needs to compute the homology and then the action of the group.
+Hence, it is desirable to work only with the usual homology of the multiple point spaces, since it is easier to compute and the spaces have good properties in some cases (such as being Milnor fibers of \textsc{icis}, see \cref{thm: Marar-Mond crit} below).
+However, the homology of the multiple point spaces is not enough to determine the rank of the alternating part, as \cref{ex: esfera con accion} illustrates.
+This is discussed in \cref{sec: action general}.

 The multiple point spaces have a very good behaviour in corank one, as the \textit{Marar-Mond criterion} shows.
-The first version of this criterion was given for mono-germs by Marar and Mond in \cite[Theorem 2.14]{Marar1989}, for multi-germs by Houston in \cite[Theorem 2.4 and Corollary 2.6]{Houston2010}, and for germs of maps with an \textsc{icis} in the source by the author and Nuño-Ballesteros in \cite{Gimenez2020b} (see also \cite[Lemma 4.2.3]{Robertothesis}).
+The first version of this criterion was given for mono-germs by Marar and Mond in \cite[Theorem 2.14]{Marar1989}, for multi-germs it was given by Houston in \cite[Theorem 2.4 and Corollary 2.6]{Houston2010}, and for germs of maps with an \textsc{icis} in the source by the author and Nuño-Ballesteros in \cite[Lemma 3.2]{GimenezConejero2022b} (see also \cite[Lemma 4.2.3]{Robertothesis}).